 The 3X component that is creating this early and explosive hip rotation is called Triple Extension (3X).
 Achieving 3X before front foot strike will put the pitcher in this optimal position by starting hip rotation just before front foot strike which will create early hip rotation and explosive trunk rotation like in the high velocity group from the case study above.

-Notice in the animated sequence of the stride phase above, the pitchers 3X before front foot strike is opening his hips before he lands which is supporting his optimal high velocity hip rotation.
+Notice in the animated sequence of the stride phase above, the pitcher 3X before front foot strike is opening his hips before he lands which is supporting his optimal high velocity hip rotation.
 3X before front foot strike is the secret to creating early hip rotation and explosive trunk rotation which will then transfer momentum from the stride up the kinetic chain into the arm.

 The Steps to 3X Before Front Foot Strike

 Learning power pitching mechanics like with 3X Pitching and having a significant effect on increasing your pitching velocity is always easier said than done.
 Here are the steps to benefiting from early hip rotation and more explosive trunk rotation but it takes more than these steps.
 It takes a proven program to train the pitcher to have the power to move through these steps along with throwing drills to help the pitcher program these movements into his central nervous system so he can perform them in a game without thinking about the process.
-The 3X Extreme Pitching Velocity Program is that program but these steps below will help you get started!
+The 3X Extreme Pitching Velocity Program is that program but the steps below will help you get started!